julie-is-late/TensorFlow-Signal-Processing/README.md

   test std: 0.0344703680322
 ```

 Surprisingly, the training and validation mse's are higher than the testing ones.
-So
+This was one of the first indications that MSE may not be the best judge of accuracy for this problem, but more on this later.

-Firstly, I found the network was only accurate with around 1000 nodes, which in and of itself poses a number of issues.
-It took 4000 epochs to train the data, which even then was just barely able to overfit on the training data.
-An rmse value that is only half of the standard deviation of the input set is not terrible, but for training we really expect that to be lower.
-On top of that, it took almost 5 hours to train this network, and for that time I wasa hogging as much of the math department's server as I could.
+I found the network was only accurate with around 1000 nodes, which in and of itself poses a number of issues.
+It took 4000 epochs for the mse to converge, which even then was just barely able to overfit on the training data: a training rmse value that is half of the input set std is pretty terrible.
+On top of that, it took almost 5 hours to train this network, and that was while I was hogging as much of the math department's server as I could.
 Interestingly

 There are a couple of possible reasons why the validation error could be equally as low as